 Program 2025-2026

-November 10th (15.30-17.00 room: TBA) there was a meeting with the theme: ‘Unequal global economic power relations (and how to bridge these gaps)’.
+November 10th there was a meeting with the theme: ‘Unequal global economic power relations (and how to bridge these gaps)’.
 Peter van Dam (UvA)and Grace Leksana (UU) presented their work during this meeting.
 Peter van Dam reflected on the theme from the perspective of the history of Fair Trade, and Grace Leksana discussed her new project that investigates place-based knowledge on food and agriculture in Indonesia before the Green Revolution.

 Website voedselgeschiedenis.nl